"History never looks like history,

 George Schneider was the last man sentenced to hang by a jury in Butler County, Ohio.

-RIGHT: Rick Martin shared this hand-drawn map to clarify his account of Luther's story.
+Rick Martin provided this hand-drawn map to clarify his account of Luther's story.